bartcant/FiatRelay/README.md

 The Fiat-Relay solution contains a number of different components:

-1. A Fiat-relay Smart Contract: This is an Ethereum contract that can be leveraged by other Ethereum Contracts for paying a Beneficiary Person, Company or Organization the Fiat equivalent of the Ether Balance on an Ethereum Account
+1. A Fiat-Relay Smart Contract: This is an Ethereum contract that can be leveraged by other Ethereum Contracts for paying a Beneficiary Person, Company or Organization the Fiat equivalent of the Ether Balance on an Ethereum Account
-1. An Crypto Exchange Function:  This is an automated and real-time Ether to fiat Exchange (using an existing USD to Ether Exchange provider (eg. Poloniex or in the future Coinbase)
+1. A Crypto Exchange:   This is an automated and real-time Ether-to-Fiat Exchange (using a participating Crypto-Exchange provider (eg. Poloniex or, in the future Coinbase)
 1. A Bank Payment Module: This is a Bank application that stores all records of the transactions and provides tools for customer service reps to investigate or follow up on on specific customer service issues.
 It provides payment translation services and integrates with the banks accounting system
 1. A Bank Payment Processor: This is a traditional bank payment solution leveraged to provide payment services for clients of the bank